Postnuptial Agreement Attorneys in Campbell: Legal Planning After Marriage

 Now that you know what details to include in your postnuptial agreement, you should also learn what not to discuss in it.
 After all, certain requests are not enforceable in postnuptial agreements.

 First, it’s important to know that all terms must be fair to both parties in the marriage.
 So, if you request to keep your separate assets and most of the community property while taking on none of your spouse’s debt, a judge likely won’t agree to this.
-Your property division plans must be fair, so keep this in mind when deciding which debt and property you and your spouse take on.
+Your property division plans must be fair, so keep this in mind when deciding which debts and properties you and your spouse take on.

 Similarly, a judge won’t agree to let you waive spousal support if you make a lot more money than your spouse.
 If any statements in the document would leave one spouse much more in debt than the other or unable to afford necessities, a judge won’t agree to it.

 If you’ve already started drafting a prenuptial or postnuptial agreement and need us to ensure it’s fair to both parties, we can help.
 We can also assist you if you haven’t started the agreement and need our legal guidance to decide how to divide property and debts.
 No matter where you are in the process of planning a better future, we’d be happy to help.
 Whether our clients need us to review prenuptial or postnuptial agreements or answer questions about other family law matters, we’re here to provide legal support.
-Call us today at 408-688-9153 to schedule a consultation with a skilled attorney.
+Call us today at (408) 688-9153 to schedule a consultation with a skilled attorney.

 408-688-9153